pashmaklang/pashmak/doc/00_basics/02_variables.md

 ```

 ### python datatype methods
-datatype of the pashmak variables, is handled by python. this means you can use all python methods on them.
+datatype of the Pashmak variables, is handled by python. this means you can use all python methods on them.

 for example: